Delta Hydrae

-Delta Hydrae, Latinized from δ Hydrae, is a double star in the equatorial constellation of Hydra.
+Delta Hydrae, Latinized from δ Hydrae, is a triple star in the equatorial constellation of Hydra.
 It is visible to the naked eye with an apparent visual magnitude of 4.146.
-Based upon an annual parallax shift of 20.34 mas, it is located about 160 light years from the Sun.
+Based upon an annual parallax shift of 20.34 mas, it is located about 160 light years distant.

+Characteristics

+This is a hierarchical triple system. δ Hydrae Aa and δ Hydrae Ab form a close binary system with an orbital separation of 0.9 astronomical units, taking about 200 days to complete an orbit.
+The outer companion, δ Hydrae B, has an angular separation of 2.6±0.1 arc second from the Aa–Ab pair, along a position angle of 265.1±1.0 °, as of 2003.
+At the system's distance, this separation translates in a physical projected separation of 147 AU.